baruch1192/-Bitcoin-Price-Prediction-Using-Transformers/README.md

 # <center>Bitcoin Price Prediction Using Transformers</center>

-In this project we used Transformers architecture to predict Bitcoin value 20 minuts into the future
+In this project we used Transformers architecture - encoder-decoder, to predict Bitcoin value into a chosen future horizon.
+Our raw data holds almost 1 year of Bitcoin prices per minute (closing, opening, etc.).
+We extarcted more statistics out of the data using common financial technical indicators, Finta, while making sure they are low correlated between them.
+We then fed the model with the data, and trained it to predict the chosen future horizon based on past values.
+We optimized the hyperparameters of the model using Optuna